Qudit low-density parity-check codes: Qudit subsystem hypergraph product simplex codes

 where $\rank{H} = n_r-r$ holds.
 Thus, the number of logical qudits is

 the same as it was for qubits.
 Finally, the distance is inherited from the distance of the classical $q$-ary simplex code, which yields $d = d_r = q^{r-1}$. \end{proof}

 Since we do not construct the classical gauge generator matrix $G$ out of a three-term polynomial and instead from elements of the subspaces of the projective group $PG(r-1, q)$, we lose the constant weight of 3 for all values of $r$ that the qubit SHYPS codes benefit from.
 Instead, as can be seen in~\cref{fig:qudit-shyps-min-max-weights}, while the minimum number of nonzero elements in each row of the parity-check matrix for different values of $r$ remains constant at 3, the maximum number scales as $r+1$.
 Thus, while qudit SHYPS codes benefit from a favorable distance scaling as $q^{r-1}$, it comes at the cost of an increasing weight.
+As such, these codes lose their LDPC character as we fix $q$ and increase $r$ to get a larger distance.
+Thus, it becomes a question of balancing the weight of the parity-checks and the desired distance of the resulting code.
+We present some sample codes in~\cref{tab:sample-shyps-codes}.